“I thought it must be the fairest picture the whole earth affords.”

-The hottest months are July thru’ August.
+The hottest months are July through August.
 Expect snow and low temperatures during November to early April.
 Spring and Fall can be relatively mild or chilly during the day and cold at night, so be sure to wear layers.

-Note that the weather can change on a dime – we experienced ALL “four seasons” (and snow) during one of our visits in early June!
+Note that the weather can change on a dime.
+We experienced ALL four seasons (and snow) during one of our visits in early June!